 The Application will provide the information required by 1001.22(e), based on the information obtained in support of Section 2.22.2(d) and 2.22.2(h).
-A plant and wildlife species inventory will also be included based on existing data available from the NHP, NYSDEC staff, USFWS, local experts (e.g. Delaware-Otsego Audubon Society (DOAS), New York Breeding Bird Atlas (BBA), US Geological Survey (USGS), Breeding Bird Survey (BBS) data, Hawk Migration Association of North America (HMANA), Christmas Bird Count (CBC), eBird, and on-site surveys Nature Conservancy surveys/reports, the Kingbird publication, and on-site surveys.
-The species list included in the Application will specify whether each species was observed or is known or predicted to occur within the Facility Site.
+A plant and wildlife species inventory will also be included based on existing data available from the NHP, NYSDEC staff, USFWS, local experts (e.g. DOAS), New York Breeding Bird Atlas (BBA), US Geological Survey (USGS), Breeding Bird Survey (BBS) data, Hawk Migration Association of North America (HMANA), Christmas Bird Count (CBC), eBird, and on-site surveys.